loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 * [default TTL](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesDefaultTTL) = `86400`
 * [maximum TTL](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesMaxTTL) = `2592000`

-To force CloudFront to invalidate all files in its cache, I've setup my deployment script to force invalidation (more on that below).
+To force CloudFront to refresh all files in its cache when I do a deploy, I've setup my deployment script to force invalidation (more on that below).

 ## GitHub Actions